Customer (song)

-"Customer" is a song by American singer Raheem DeVaughn, produced by Carvin & Ivan, is the second single from his album Love Behind the Melody.
+"Customer" is a song by American singer Raheem DeVaughn, produced by Carvin & Ivan, is the second single from his second album Love Behind the Melody.
 It is also Raheem's most popular single and highest-charting single on the Billboard Hot 100, peaking at number 76.

 Remix

 A remix was released on April 21, 2008.
-It features American singer R. Kelly and was included on the reissue of Love Behind the Melody.
+It features American singer and former labelmate R. Kelly and was included on the reissue of Love Behind the Melody.